On count data models based on Bernstein functions or their inverses

 In the two following propositions we provide conditions for over and underdispersion of $X$.
 Note that, in this case, $V_\phi$ cannot be expressed in terms of products of functions $\phi$. \begin{Proposition} The random variable $X$ is overdispersed (underdispersed) if and only if

 \end{Proposition} \begin{proof} We prove the characterization for the overdispersion case.
 The same reasoning applies to the case of underdispersion.
-The variable $X$ is overdispersed if and only if $m_2>m_1^2$ which in this case, recalling Proposition \ref{prop:factorial_generalized}, corresponds to \eqref{prop:disp}. \end{proof} \begin{rmk} Note that, although this distribution is somehow more general than the eCOM-Poisson, Proposition \ref{prop:dispersion} is stronger than Theorem \ref{th:ecom_disp}. \end{rmk} Next, we provide a sufficient condition for overdispersion (underdispersion) that involves the first derivative of the function
+The variable $X$ is overdispersed if and only if $m_2>m_1^2$ which in this case, recalling Proposition \ref{prop:factorial_generalized}, corresponds to \eqref{prop:disp}. \end{proof} \begin{rmk} Note that, Proposition \ref{prop:dispersion} applies to the special case of the eCOM-Poisson.
+However, Theorem \ref{th:ecom_disp} provides a condition that is easier to check. \end{rmk} Next, we provide a sufficient condition for overdispersion (underdispersion) that involves the first derivative of the function

 where, in particular, $\psi_{\textup{id}}$ is the classical digamma function. \begin{Proposition} If

 where $\psi\prime_\phi$ is the first derivative of the function defined in \eqref{digamma}, then $X$ is overdispersed (underdispersed). \end{Proposition} \begin{proof} Using Theorem 4 of \cite{MR2388011}, we consider log-convexity of the weight function $w(y)=\Gamma(y+\gamma)/V_\phi(\alpha y+\beta)$, that is